vamsiac/AsyncImageView/README.md

 ## Usage 3
 Load image using completion handler.
 This usage is helpful if you need to load images asynchronously without subclassing UIImageView from AsyncImageView.
-For example, UIButton's imageView can be loaded asynchronously with this usage without required any subclassing of AsyncImageView.
+For example, UIButton's imageView can be loaded asynchronously with this usage without requiring any subclassing of AsyncImageView.
 ```Swift
 let button = UIButton(type: .custom)
 button.frame = CGRect(x: 0, y: 0, width: 200, height: 200)